-Conflict of Interest and Ethics Commissioner Mario Dion works with counterparts across Canada and around the world.
-Our Office exchanges information about conflict of interest rules and practices in order to stay current on issues and developments in the field.
+The Office of the Conflict of Interest and Ethics Commissioner exchanges information about conflict of interest rules and practices in order to stay current on issues and developments in the field.

-We coordinate information-sharing within the Canadian Conflict of Interest Network (CCOIN).
-It is made up of federal, provincial and territorial conflict of interest commissioners.
-We are responsible for gathering and disseminating information and materials acquired by or developed in the various Canadian jurisdictions.
+It coordinates information sharing within the Canadian Conflict of Interest Network (CCOIN), which is made up of federal, provincial and territorial conflict of interest commissioners.
+The Office is responsible for gathering and disseminating information and materials acquired by or developed in the various Canadian jurisdictions.

-Our Office is a member of the Council on Governmental Ethics Laws (COGEL).
-It is a U.S.-based, international not-for-profit organization of public ethics practitioners.
+The Office is a member of the Council on Governmental Ethics Laws (COGEL), a U.S.-based, international not-for-profit organization of public ethics practitioners.

-We also act as an information resource for other countries and international organizations, by meeting with delegations, responding to inquiries and participating in conferences related to conflict of interest and ethics.
+The Office also acts as an information resource for other countries and international organizations, by meeting with delegations, responding to inquiries and participating in conferences related to conflict of interest and ethics.

 Quarterly Statistical Reports